Annamaria Mazzetti

 Annamaria Mazzetti running for bronze at the European Championships in Pontevedra, 2011.

 Annamaria Mazzetti (born 25 August 1988 in Magenta, Lombardy, Provincia di Milano) is an Italian professional triathlete and 2009 National Champion in three categories (Duathlon Sprint, Triathlon Sprint, Olympic Distance).

-In 2007, Mazzetti won the Italian Championships in all Junior categories (Aquathlon, Duathlon, Triathlon), in 2008 she won the gold medal at the Italian U23 Championships.
-In 2010, she won the bronze medal at the European U23 Championships and in Italy she was considered one of the most promising Olympic hopes for London 2012.
+In 2007, Mazzetti won the Italian Championships in all Junior categories (Aquathlon, Duathlon, Triathlon); in 2008, she won the gold medal at the Italian U23 Championships.
+In 2010, she won the bronze medal at the European U23 Championships, and in Italy, she was considered one of the most promising Olympic hopes for London 2012.

 In Italy, like Daniela Chmet, Mazzetti represents the Police Club GS Fiamme Oro, after she had been a member of the Friesian Team, and lives in Cesate.

 She competed in the women's event at the 2012 and 2016 Summer Olympics, finishing in 46th and 29th place respectively.

 ITU Competitions

-In the seven years from 2004 to 2010, Mazzetti took part in 30 ITU competitions and achieved 19 top ten positions.
+In the seven years from 2004 to 2010, Mazzetti took part in 30 ITU competitions and achieved 19 top-ten positions.
 In 2011, Mazzetti won the bronze medal at the European Championships.
-Apart from Nadia Cortassa, Mazzetti is the first Italian triathlete to win a medal at European Championships.
+Apart from Nadia Cortassa, Mazzetti is the first Italian triathlete to win a medal at the European Championships.
 The following list is based upon the official ITU rankings and the ITU Athletes's Profile Page.
 Unless indicated otherwise, the following events are triathlons (Olympic Distance) and refer to the Elite category.